WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/datashards-rationale.md

     content along the network may find that it is storing undesirable material in the clear.
     Sometimes it is best to know less.
+-   Universal names, but a variety of distribution/storage systems.
+    Datashards may be distributed over a variety of mediums, from a local filesystem to a global distributed hashtable to sneakernet to one-off REST endpoints, all depending on need and threat analysis.
+    The names representing both shards and access capabilities remain the same regardless of storage and distribution protocol.

 <a id="orgf655caf"></a>